suncoast-devs/handbook/lessons/react-hooks/index.md

 }
 ```

-However, with `hooks` we will make two **independent** states that each track a
+However, with `hooks`, we will make two **independent** states that each track a
 single piece of information.

-This has a few benefits:
+Separating these pieces of state has a few benefits:

-1. It is easier to remove one part of the state since it has its own state
+1. It is easier to remove one part of the state since it has its own variable
-   variable and state changing function.
+   and state changing function.

 2. We can more easily tell where in the code a piece of state or a state
    changing function is used.